Type 1 Diabetes: Symptoms, Causes & Treatments

-Type 1 diabetes affects about 3 million Americans and can occur at any age.
-It is most commonly diagnosed in children and adults younger than 30, but surprisingly more adults are being diagnosed with type 1 diabetes during adulthood.
+Type 1 diabetes affects about 6 million Americans.
+It is most commonly diagnosed in infants, children and adults younger than 30, but surprisingly more adults are being diagnosed with type 1 diabetes during adulthood.
 A diagnosis of type 1 later in life is sometimes called Latent Autoimmune Diabetes in Adults (LADA).

 Symptoms of type 1 diabetes may include:

 The Cause of Type 1 Diabetes

 Experts now know that type 1 diabetes occurs when the immune system attacks the insulin- and amylin-producing beta cells in the pancreas of people who are genetically at risk for developing type 1.
 Researchers aren't yet sure why the immune system destroys these beta cells, though some believe one or more viruses, yet to be determined, could be to blame.

 Diabetes can be diagnosed when blood glucose levels (also known as blood sugar levels) are higher than normal.
 Food is broken down into glucose through digestion and released into the bloodstream.
 Typically, glucose enters the body's cells to be used for energy with the help of insulin.
 Glucose is the cells' main source of energy.

 In people with type 1 diabetes, the pancreas no longer produces enough insulin, which causes blood glucose levels to rise.
 People with type 1 diabetes must take insulin via injections or an insulin pump to prevent this.
 High blood sugar levels without a sufficient supply of available insulin can cause acute and long-term issues: